 This game, has become quite famous across the globe and conducted through different championship leagues, of which the popular leagues being the National Hockey League (NHL), the Stanley cup trophy, Kontinental Hockey League (KHL) in Eurasia and Asia League Ice Hockey (ALIH).
 The International Ice Hockey Federation (IIHF) is a 100 year old governing body for this sport with 74 member countries and organizes more than 25 world tournaments in various categories.

-Approximately 80 countries are currently playing this sport and 74 countries participate in the championship leagues and are being indicated in the picture below.
+Approximately 80 countries are currently playing this sport and 74 countries participate in the championship leagues.

 According to IIHF survey of players, the participating countries are highlighted based on the number of players in that region.